lipsworld/jgame/README.md

 * src/demo.js - this is where we'll build our actual game data
 * jgame.html - load our new demo.js file, and send the initial scene into jgame.startup()

+## Step 4: Make some initial (non functional) controls

+Each scene will have controls that are dependent on what is going on in the scene.
+We make a new Controls object which can take the scene's requirements and render them on the page.

+* jgame.js - defines a newControls function which constructs a Controls object, which knows about the moves you can make in a Scene.
+We also have the Scene give us the correct Controls.
+* demo.js - extend our description of the scene a little, and add a single available move